Desalination: Technological Innovations

+Economic and Environmental Implications

+The capital costs which renewable desalination requires are relatively high but the energy production is variable.
+But life-cycle analysis finds that the environmental footprint of solar- or wind-powered desalination systems is much lower than that of fossil-based processes.
+According to IRENA (2022), compared to conventional methods, renewable desalination is capable of lowering carbon emissions by up to 80%.
+In several coastal regions, the levelized price of water from PV–RO hybrid systems is falling below $1 per cubic meter and approaching grid-driven desalination.

+Applications in Social and Regional Contexts

+In humanitarian and off-grid applications, renewable desalination is an important tool.
+Portable solar desalination units are already being developed for disaster relief and military use.
+They will get them drinking water from either seawater or brackish water and would require very little maintenance.
+National Institute of Ocean Technology (NIOT) has successfully started solar-assisted desalination units in island territories in India, while pilot projects in California use concentrated solar energy to treat agricultural runoff (United Nations, 2023).

+Future Outlook

+The world as a whole demonstrates a huge potential of renewable desalination as countries work towards sustainable solutions to overcome water scarcity.
+As new technologies such as energy storage, Artificial Intelligence for process optimization, and graphene membranes are developed, it is anticipated that even better efficiency will be achieved.
+While the technology of desalination continues to evolve, the International Desalination Association estimates a 20% new desalination capacity should come from renewable sources by 2035 (IRENA, 2022).
+In spite of a series of challenges, such as cost, intermittency, and the need to scale the implementation of renewables, integrating renewables is viewed as one of the most viable approaches to sustainable water harvesting in the new century.

 Passarell

 The Passarell process uses reduced atmospheric pressure rather than heat to drive evaporative desalination.
 The pure water vapor generated by distillation is then compressed and condensed using an advanced compressor.
 The compression process improves distillation efficiency by creating the reduced pressure in the evaporation chamber.
 The compressor centrifuges the pure water vapor after it is drawn through a demister (removing residual impurities) causing it to compress against tubes in the collection chamber.
 The compression of the vapor increases its temperature.
 The heat is transferred to the input water falling in the tubes, vaporizing the water in the tubes.
 Water vapor condenses on the outside of the tubes as product water.
 By combining several physical processes, Passarell enables most of the system's energy to be recycled through its evaporation, demisting, vapor compression, condensation, and water movement processes.

 Geothermal

 Geothermal energy can drive desalination.
 In most locations, geothermal desalination beats using scarce groundwater or surface water, environmentally and economically.